igorjakus/minigolf/src/AGL/README_AGL-Docs.md

 Makes the window unable to be resized to a size smaller than specified by "minW" and "minH" and bigger than specified by "maxW" and "maxH".
 This limit will still apply when trying to maximise the window (including putting it in borderless fulscreen mode)!

+#### setSizeLimits

+##### Parameters:
+- glm::uvec2 minDims
+- glm::uvec2 maxDims
+##### Return:
+- none
+##### Descrption:
+Makes the window unable to be resized to a size smaller than specified by "minDims" and bigger than specified by "maxDims".
+This limit will still apply when trying to maximise the window (including putting it in borderless fulscreen mode)!
 </details>

 <details>